 Addiction to fentanyl is classified as an opioid use disorder.
 If you or someone you love is struggling to control how much or how often they use fentanyl or has tried more than once to stop using the drug without success, it could indicate an addiction to fentanyl.
 Other signs of fentanyl addiction include:

 Withdrawal symptoms, such as nausea, vomiting, or fever, that occur when you stop using fentanyl are other signs of addiction.

 The experts at 2nd Chance design customized recovery programs to address all types of substance use disorders.
 Your personalized plan is designed to end your dependency on fentanyl, prevent relapse, and support long-term recovery.

 Individual recovery plans may include addiction medicine, behavioral counseling, individual or group therapy, and treatment of substance-related medical conditions.

 Addiction medications can help end dependency and prevent relapse.
 Some medications prevent you from getting high from fentanyl; others minimize withdrawal symptoms.
-The team at 2nd Chance Treatment Center have extensive experience with a range of addiction medications and use them safely to treat fentanyl use disorders.
+The team at 2nd Chance Center has extensive experience with a range of addiction medications and uses them safely to treat fentanyl use disorders.

 Some of the medications the team recommends are:

 Addiction medicine has been shown to be effective when combined with psychological and behavioral therapy.